zelanko/sql-docs.de-de/docs/analytics-platform-system/parallel-data-warehouse-overview.md

 <!-- MISSING LINKS

-If you don’t have SQL Server, you can download this as a standalone package.
+If you don't have SQL Server, you can download this as a standalone package.
 For more information, see [Install sqlcmd Command-Line Client &#40;SQL Server PDW&#41;](../sqlpdw/install-sqlcmd-command-line-client-sql-server-pdw.md)
 -->

 ### <a name="integration-services"></a>Integration Services